luispuerto/luispuerto-net/_pages/resume.md

 ## Profile

 Hi, my name is Luis Puerto and I’m a dynamic and versatile Forest Engineer from Spain with more than 10 years of diverse and wide experience in GIS, remote sensing and data analysis.
-I have been working lately on research projects involving LiDAR, biomass, R language and trade data.
+I have been working lately on projects involving LiDAR, biomass, coding —specially in R— and trade data.
 I have experience working internationally, with a wide range of technologies and in interdisciplinary teams.
 I have great ability to learn and an analytical mind.
-I am mainly looking for challenging projects related to GIS, remote sensing and data analysis where I can use my background and skills, learning new ones in the process.
+I am looking for challenging projects where I can use my background and skills while learning new ones in the process.

 ## Education